NREL/EnergyPlus/design/FY2022/enhacement_to_resilience_metric.md

           \note this is the indoor safe temperature threshold for heat stress
           \default 30

-We will add a new object *Output:Table:SummaryReports:ReportPeriod* to add supplementary information to define the reporting period of certain summary tables.
+We will add a new object *Output:Table:ReportPeriod* to add supplementary information to define the reporting period of certain summary tables.

-    Output:Table:SummaryReports:ReportPeriod,
+    Output:Table:ReportPeriod,
         \memo This object allows the user to add a reporting period to a certain tabular report when the reporting period is not the whole simulation period.
 When defined, the declared summary report is based on aggregations from the start date to the end date defined.
       A1, \field Report Name,
           \key ThermalResilienceSummary